BottleRock Napa Valley Brings Music, Gourmet Food and Wine Back to North Bay

 By Dave Pehling

-NAPA (CBS SF) — After more than a year delay due to the COVID-19 pandemic, the eighth edition of BottleRock Napa Valley brings three days of music, gourmet food and regional wines to the North Bay this Labor Day weekend with a huge line-up of acts including headliners Chris Stapleton, Guns n’ Roses and the Foo Fighters.READ MORE: Caldor Fire Update: Crews Take Advantage of Weather, Increase Containment; 3 Looting Suspects Arrested
+NAPA (CBS SF) — After more than a year delay due to the COVID-19 pandemic, the eighth edition of BottleRock Napa Valley brings three days of music, gourmet food and regional wines to the North Bay this Labor Day weekend with a huge line-up of acts including headliners the Highwomen, Guns n’ Roses and the Foo Fighters.READ MORE: Police: Suspects In Attempted Catalytic Converter Theft Shoot At Eyewitness In Fremont

 While there have been numerous changes since the planned 2020 BottleRock festival was pushed back from its traditional Memorial Day weekend staging to early October of last year before finally being postponed until the current dates, organizers have weathered many of the challenges presented by the pandemic and emerged with a slate of performing artists that is arguably even stronger than the line-up that was originally announced.
 That despite having announced headliner Stevie Nicks pull out in early August due to health concerns.
 Country star Chris Stapleton was scheduled as her replacement as the Friday main stage headliner the same day.